nandanhaloi123/academic_webpage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Nandan Haloi is a computational biophysicist dedicated to understanding biomolecular interactions at the atomic level and their role in defining the fundamental processes of life.
-His research integrates advanced computational techniques—including molecular dynamics simulations, machine learning, and integrative modeling—with experimental data such as cryo-electron microscopy (cryo-EM) and small-angle scattering to uncover the structural and dynamic principles of biomolecular function.
+Dr. Nandan Haloi is a computational biophysicist specializing in biomolecular interactions and conformational dynamics.
+His research integrates molecular simulations, machine learning, and experimental data such as cryo-EM to study membrane proteins and ligand-protein interactions.

-Currently, Dr. Haloi is a Marie Skłodowska-Curie Actions Postdoctoral Fellow in the laboratory of Prof. Erik Lindahl at KTH Royal Institute of Technology in Stockholm, Sweden.
-His work focuses on developing data-driven modeling approaches to characterize ligand-protein interactions and conformational dynamics in membrane proteins.
-With a background in biophysics and quantitative biology, he has made significant contributions to the fields of molecular modeling, antibiotic resistance mechanisms, and structural neurobiology.

-Dr. Haloi has received multiple prestigious awards, including the EuroHPC Regular Access Supercomputing Grant and the EMBO Postdoctoral Fellowship Acknowledgment of Excellence.
-His research has been featured in leading scientific journals and international conferences, and he actively contributes to the scientific community through teaching, mentoring, and outreach initiatives.
+Currently a Marie Skłodowska-Curie Actions Postdoctoral Fellow at KTH Royal Institute of Technology, Dr. Haloi has received multiple prestigious awards, including the EuroHPC Supercomputing Grant and EMBO Fellowship Acknowledgment.
+His work has been featured in leading journals and international conferences, and he actively contributes to teaching, mentoring, and scientific outreach.
 {style="text-align: justify;"}